sergiu-chiuchiu/concurrent-programming/README.md

 # concurrent-programming

-Ths is the repository for the Concurrent and Distributed Programming
+Ths is the repository for the Concurrent and Distributed Programming projects